 12.1.
-Policy on supporting applicants through the Application / Pre-Enrolment Phase Pre-Enrolment / Application communications channels will be the primary means through which such information is provided.
-ICHAS will also use open days and online webinars to act as information sessions.
+Policy on supporting applicants through the Application / Pre-Enrolment Phase Pre-Enrolment / Application

 The policy on supporting applicants through the Pre-enrolment/ application stage is to provide potential applicants with adequate and accessible information regarding their decisions to apply for a programme.